mario-rggj/complevo-code-assignment/README.md

 - [x] API should be documented;

 ### Extra TODO
 - [ ] Add Name and Description search filter to the get all endpoint
 - [ ] Add sorting to the get all endpoint
+- [ ] Create CreatedAt and UpdatedAt properties with DTO to hide them
+- [ ] Use soft delete/paranoid tables
 - [ ] Add Patch method for Product
 - [ ] Automated deploy with GitHub Actions + AWS or Serverless Framework + localstack
 - [x] Add exception handler middleware